Venerable Tenzin Chogkyi

 Venerable Tenzin took preliminary ordination vows with Lama Zopa Rinpoche in 2003 and novice ordination in 2004 with His Holiness the Dalai Lama.
 Since 2006 she has been teaching at various FPMT centers around the world, in North and South America, India, Nepal, Australia, and New Zealand.
 She is also a visiting teacher for the Liberation Prison Project and has taught in prisons in the US, Colombia, Australia, and New Zealand.

 Venerable Tenzin is authorized by the FPMT to teach at both the foundational and in-depth level as well as to lead long retreats.
+She is also a teacher of the a.r.t. of Fulfillment, one of the secular programs of the Foundation for Developing Compassion and Wisdom, and in October 2017 will be beginning the teacher training for Compassion Cultivation Training, a program developed by Geshe Thubten Jinpa and colleagues at Stanford University.
 In addition, she is certified teacher of Cultivating Emotional Balance, a secular program in dealing with emotions developed by Alan Wallace and Paul Ekman at His Holiness the Dalai Lama’s request.

 In March of 2013, she became resident teacher at Gendun Drubpa Centre in central British Columbia.
-In December of 2015, she returned to Vajrapani Institute in California as resident teacher while continuing to tour and teach. at other Dharma centers.
+In December of 2015, she returned to Vajrapani Institute in California as resident teacher.